tkoenigGIT/FutureState/README.md

 Top 23 which can be tested with YSlow (as per Yahoo!'s Exceptional Performance team)

-    Minimize HTTP Requests
+* Minimize HTTP Requests
-    Use a Content Delivery Network
-    Avoid empty src or href
+* Avoid empty src or href
-    Add an Expires or a Cache-Control Header
+* Add an Expires or a Cache-Control Header
-    Gzip Components
+* Gzip Components
-    Put StyleSheets at the Top
+* Put StyleSheets at the Top
-    Put Scripts at the Bottom
+* Put Scripts at the Bottom
-    Avoid CSS Expressions
+* Avoid CSS Expressions
-    Make JavaScript and CSS External
+* Make JavaScript and CSS External
-    Reduce DNS Lookups
+* Reduce DNS Lookups
-    Minify JavaScript and CSS
+* Minify JavaScript and CSS
-    Avoid Redirects
+* Avoid Redirects
-    Remove Duplicate Scripts
+* Remove Duplicate Scripts
-    Configure ETags
+* Configure ETags
-    Make AJAX Cacheable
+* Make AJAX Cacheable
-    Use GET for AJAX Requests
+* Use GET for AJAX Requests
-    Reduce the Number of DOM Elements
+* Reduce the Number of DOM Elements
-    No 404s
+* No 404s
-    Reduce Cookie Size
+* Reduce Cookie Size
-    Use Cookie-Free Domains for Components
+* Use Cookie-Free Domains for Components
-    Avoid Filters
+* Avoid Filters
-    Do Not Scale Images in HTML
+* Do Not Scale Images in HTML
-    Make favicon.ico Small and Cacheable
+* Make favicon.ico Small and Cacheable

 Yahoo's Firebug Extensions for Firefox: